-The HPSI fault trees from the SPAR models were evaluated for each of the 69 operating U.S. commercial pressurized water reactor nuclear power plants with an HPSI system.
+The HPSI fault trees from the SPAR models were evaluated for each of the 62 U.S. commercial operating pressurized water reactor nuclear power plants with an HPSI system.

 The industry-wide unreliability of the HPSI system has been estimated for two variations.
 A start-only model and an 8-hour mission model were evaluated.
-The uncertainty distributions for HPSI show both plant design variability and parameter uncertainty while using industry-wide component failure data (1998-2010).
+The uncertainty distributions for HPSI show both plant design variability and parameter uncertainty while using industry-wide component failure data as in the 2020 SPAR parameter update.
 Table 2 shows the percentiles and mean of the aggregated sample data (Latin hypercube, 1,000 samples for each model) collected from the uncertainty calculations of the HPSI fault trees in the SPAR models.
 In Figure 1 and Figure 2, the 5th and 95th percentiles and mean point estimates are shown for each class and for the industry.